Some of these factors include:

 -Genetics or hereditary factors.

-Most children will outgrow the problem but while it occurs it can be successfully controlled by simple solutions such as baby probiotics, thickening the feeds, keeping the bub upright and of course reassuring oneself that it is a common problem.
+Most children will outgrow the problem but while it occurs it can be successfully controlled by simple solutions such as baby probiotics, medications prescribed by a medical professional, thickening the feeds, keeping the bub upright and of course reassuring oneself that it is a common problem.

 If the problem persists, despite the lifestyle changes medical intervention is sometimes necessary which involves testing and treatment based on the findings- consult you GP or paediatrician.